Dice-Sensei/spselit-vcs/04-Git-Workflows.md

 Git workflow is guideline or a recipe how to work with **Git** either by **yourself** (one man show) or in **team**.
 So that work is consistent and productive without unnecessary problems.

-There is quite few workflows which can be applied but not all are good choice for given project complexity, team size and skill of team members.
+There are quite few workflows which can be applied but not all are good choice for given project complexity, team size and skill of team members.

 ## One person working with git